Yujin-Chen/Yujin-Chen.github.io/essays/MyfirstWODexperience.md

 ---
 layout: essay
 type: essay
-title: "How was first WOD?"
+title: "How was the First WOD?"
 # All dates must be YYYY-MM-DD format!
 date: 2023-09-02
 published: true